felipecometti/filesync/README.md

 ### Details

-To call sync when imported:
+To call sync when imported: 'sync(name, src, dst)'
-Provide sync(name, src, dst)

 Being:
-name: file name, purely cosmetic
+* 'name': file name, purely cosmetic
-src: source path
+* 'src': source path
-dst: destination path
+* 'dst': destination path

-subs() is only used inside sync()
+'subs()' is only used inside 'sync()'

 It gives a lot of text feedback, might annoy some.